A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: A dichotomy for Abelian

 \begin{proof}

-a $m$-edge coloured graph $G$ has a $\Gamma$-homomorphism to a monochromatic bipartite graph if and only if it has a homomorphism to a monochromatic $K_1$ or a monochromatic $K_2$.
-The case for $K_1$ is easy to test.
-There is a $\Gamma$-homomorphism to a monochromatic $K_2$ if and only if $G$ is bipartite and can be switched to be monochromatic.
-In this case \swhhom{$H$} is polynomial-time solvable by Theorem \ref{thm:Arnott}.
+The $m$-edge-coloured graph $H$ is $\Gamma$-homomorphically equivalent to a monochromatic bipartite graph if and only if $H$ has a \swhomom\ to a monochromatic $K_1$ or a monochromatic $K_2$, the former case occurring when $H$ has no edges.
+Thus, testing if some input $m$-edge-coloured graph $G$ admits a \swhomom\ to $H$ is reduced to the cases when $H$ is a $K_1$ or $K_2^i$ for some $i$.
+The case for $K_1$ is easy to test, simply verify $G$ has no edges.
+In the case that $H = K_2^i$, \swhhom{$H$} is polynomial-time solvable by Theorem \ref{thm:Arnott}.

 Now suppose $H$ is $\Gamma$-homomorphically equivalent to neither a monochromatic $K_1$ nor a monochromatic $K_2$.
-Thus either $H$ is bipartite and cannot be switched to be monochromatic, or $H$ is not bipartite.
+Thus either $H$ is bipartite and has some component that cannot be switched to be monochromatic, or $H$ (has a component that) is not bipartite.
+We note as $H$ is homomorphically equivalent to the subgraph induced by non-trivial components (and in this case we must have non-trivial components) we may assume without loss of generality that $H$ has only non-trivial components.

-Suppose $H$ is bipartite and cannot be switched to be monochromatic.
-Choose a spanning tree $T$ of $H$ and apply a sequence of switches $\Sigma$ so that in $H^\Sigma$ every edge of $T$ has colour $i$.
-Since $G$ cannot be switched to be monochromatic, there must be some co-tree edge of colour $j \neq i$.
-Let $C$ be a nearly monochromatic cycle in $H^\Sigma$ on vertices $v_0, v_1, \dots, v_{2k-1}$ with all edges in $T$ except the co-tree edge $v_0 v_{2k-1}$, which has colour $j \neq i$.
+Suppose $H$ is bipartite and some component $H_1$ cannot be switched to be monochromatic.
+Choose a spanning tree $T$ of $H_1$.
+By Proposition~\ref{prop:switchingtree} there is a sequence of switches $\Sigma$ so that in $H_1^\Sigma$ every edge of $T$ has colour $i$.
+Since $H_1$ cannot be switched to be monochromatic, there must be some co-tree edge of colour $j \neq i$.
+Let $C$ be a nearly monochromatic cycle in $H_1^\Sigma$ on vertices $v_0, v_1, \dots, v_{2k-1}$ with all edges in $T$ except the co-tree edge $v_0 v_{2k-1}$, which has colour $j \neq i$.

-For ease of notation denote $\swg{H}$ by $SH$.
+For ease of notation denote $\swg{H^\Sigma}$ by $SH$.
 Let $A$ be the $2$-edge coloured graph consisting of a path of length $2$ with end points $a$ and $b$ with the edge incident with $a$ of colour $i$ and the edge incident with $b$ of colour $j$.
 Let $SH^*$ be the result of applying the indicator construction with respect to $(A,a,b)$ to $SH$.
 By Lemma~\ref{indicator}, we need to show the \hhom[$SH^*$]\ problem is NP-complete.
 This is accomplished by proving $SH^*$ is smooth, and some component has directed cycles of relatively prime lengths.

 \begin{claim} The digraph $SH^*$ is smooth. \end{claim}